The one that got away. That missed connection. The almost-love match. If you've ever experienced romantic regret, you have a whole lot of company.

 Those who discussed their lost loves focused on that age-old topic: The one that got away.

-"People did mention high school romances, the things that got away from them," said Neal J. Roese, the psychologist and professor at the Kellogg School of Management at Northwestern who conducted the study.
+"People did mention high school romances, the things that got away from them," said Neal J. Roese, a psychologist and professor at the Kellogg School of Management at Northwestern, who conducted the study.